jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/exercise2.md

 In this task, you will review three core code files that together initialize a FastAPI application with tracing and orchestration capabilities.
 You’ll analyze the main application setup, task flow with agents, and tracing configuration using OpenTelemetry and Azure Monitor, gaining insight into API handling, task management, and monitoring setup.

-1. From the explorer menu of **visual Studio Code**, navigate to `/src/api/main.py` file and review the codes.
+1. From the explorer menu of **Visual Studio Code**, navigate to `/src/api/main.py` file and review the codes.

 1. The first part of the file imports various libraries and modules used throughout the application.